 Local cannabis market

-- Pharmaceutical establishments duly registered and authorized before DIGEMID are allowed to sell cannabis and its derivatives.
+- Establishments registered and authorized before DIGEMID are allowed to sell cannabis and its derivatives

-- Patients need to register in the DIGEMID’s website to purchase these products
+- People seeking access to products must register in the DIGEMID’s website

-- Sales of medicinal and therapeutic cannabis will be given only under prescription.
+- Sales cannabis for medicinal purposes will be given only under prescription

 - The prescription will be the responsibility of licensed physicians, giving a medical prescription for products that contain CBD and a special prescription for those that contain THC.

 Note: The recreational use of cannabis and its derivatives are not permitted in Peru.